Courtland, Virginia: History

 The town was not the site of any military conflicts during the Civil War; however, troops passed through Jerusalem during the Siege of Suffolk and used Mahone's Tavern and the Baptist church as temporary hospitals.
 Deceased soldiers were buried in a graveyard behind the church.
 After the Civil War, the town stagnated, probably due to the loss of enslaved labor in the surrounding area.
 However, nearly freed African Americans started participating in the political process after gaining the right to vote.
-A crowd of African Americans assembled in the town for a speech by progressive politician Thomas Jefferson Pretlow on June 21, 1867.
+A crowd of African Americans assembled in the town on June 21, 1867, for a speech by Thomas Jefferson Pretlow, who twice served as one of the county's representatives in the Virginia House of Delegates.

-Josephine Howard acquired Mahone's Tavern in 1869, renaming it Howard's Hotel.
-It continued to be the center of town's social gatherings, including a new tradition of a medieval-style tournament that featured colorful costumes, jousting on horseback, and a dinner and dance at the hotel.
+Josephine Howard acquired Mahone's Tavern in 1869, renaming it "Howard's Hotel".
+It continued to host many social gatherings, including a new tradition of a medieval-style tournament that featured colorful costumes, jousting on horseback, and a dinner and dance at the hotel.

 Jerusalem became a stop on the Atlantic and Danville Railway in 1888, allowing residents to ride the train to Petersburg and Norfolk for business and shopping.
 The railroad led to rapid growth and change in the town.
 The town petitioned the state to change its name to Courland.
 Postmistress Fannie Barnett suggested the name change after town residents were teased in Norfolk as being "those Arabs from Jerusalem".
 The General Assembly charted Courtland in 1888; this legislation expanded the town boundary and defined a new town government with an elected mayor and a council of six who could issue business licenses and levy local taxes.